UM-R-for-EnvSci-Registered-Student/wk04-Tidytuesday-commentary/README.md

-# Week 04 - Tydituesday commentary assignment
+# Week 04 - Tidytuesday commentary assignment
 This repo is intended to house all this week's commentary on #tidytuesday.

 As a reminder, #TidyTuesday is a weekly twitter event organized by the [@R4DScommunity](https://twitter.com/R4DScommunity), where a dataset is made available, and then over the week, people work on that dataset.
 People are encouraged to produce whatever they want from the dataset.
 This could be a simple plot, table, or a complex analysis.
 They welcome people of all skills, so you will see products fitting every level, from begginers to experts.